 Why it Matters

-Natural disasters disrupt hundreds of thousands of lives per year and have lasting effects on people and property.
-In an effort to reduce the impacts associated with these events, many federal, state and local governments have, or are considering, adopting policies and programs to increase community resilience, reduce property damage and costs of reconstruction as well as insurance claim and disaster assistance payouts.
+Natural disasters disrupt hundreds of thousands of lives per year, and have lasting effects on people and property.
+In an effort to reduce the impacts associated with these events, many federal, state and local governments have, or are considering, adopting policies and programs to increase community resilience, reduce property damage and costs of reconstruction, as well as insurance claim and disaster assistance payouts.
 To date, these actions have included ordinances that disallow new construction in certain areas, laws establishing mandatory hazard mitigation requirements, and the adoption of more stringent building codes, among others.

-These approaches should be developed with input from the home building industry, who is greatly affected by both the impacts of natural disasters and the policies developed to mitigate damages and promote economic recovery.
+These approaches should be developed with input from the home building industry, which is greatly affected by both the impacts of natural disasters and the policies developed to mitigate damages and promote economic recovery.